Xetera/odd-eye/README.md

 All connecting clients must support TLS.
 This is already something that should be enforced, but can make testing a little more tedious working with self-signed certificates.

 #### Reliability
 None of these metrics are a silver bullet to detecting bots.
 There are going to be plenty of false positives as browsers change their behaviors and false negatives as your site becomes a bigger target for the red team (👋).
 Fingerprinting is just a piece of the abuse detection puzzle.
 The goal is to make automation as frustrating and expensive as possible, not impossible.

+#### Encryption
+The encryption scheme uses ChaCha20-Poly1305 with a random nonce which is technically not secure because of collisions.
+Sue me.

+XChaCha, which has a large enough nonce length to make random generation secure, is not standardized as of writing this and very few libraries support decryption for it including big ones like openssl.